Overview

 Funding for workshops and conferences is for the training on the 2026/27 Approved List of Workshops and Conferences.

-Training obtained through non-approved post-secondary courses, workshops and conferences are encouraged but cannot be claimed under this program.
+Training obtained through non-approved post-secondary courses, workshops and conferences is encouraged but cannot be claimed under this program.

 Release time funding

-Release time funding is paid to programs who then must transfer payments to their ECEs as a taxable benefit.
+Release time funding is paid to your employer, who then must transfer the payment to you as a taxable benefit.
+You can view your claimed and paid release time funding through the ECE portal.

 Table 4.
 Rate of payment to program per ECE